Guor Marial: 2012 Summer Olympics

 Marial fulfilled the A-qualification standard for the marathon in October 2011, allowing him to participate in the Olympic marathon event at the 2012 Summer Olympics.
-Marial's case was called "unique" by the IOC, as prior to the games South Sudan had yet to form a National Olympic Committee and seek full recognition by the International Olympic Committee (IOC), which would have allowed them to send a team and compete under the flag of South Sudan.
-He holds permanent resident status in the United States, but not citizenship.
-According to his interview in Runner's World, He applied for naturalization to become a U.S. citizen in 2011 and had his naturalization interview, but his application remains pending: "Technically, I was supposed to be a citizen last June, because I did everything, I did my citizen test, I did my interview, I did my fingerprint, and everything was all set.
+His case was called "unique" by the IOC, as prior to the games, South Sudan had yet to form a National Olympic Committee and seek full recognition by the International Olympic Committee (IOC), which would have allowed them to send a team and compete under the flag of South Sudan.

+Marial holds permanent resident status in the United States, but not citizenship.
+According to his interview in Runner's World, he applied for naturalization to become a U.S. citizen in 2011 and had his naturalization interview, but his application remains pending: "Technically, I was supposed to be a citizen last June, because I did everything, I did my citizen test, I did my interview, I did my fingerprint, and everything was all set.
 All I needed to do was go to their office and get my passport and do the ceremony.
 That was in June 2011, but there has been a security background check...and that's what took everything longer."

-The National Olympic Committee of Sudan offered to allow Marial to compete as a member of the Sudanese team, however he rejected this offer, saying, "It's not right for me to do that.
+The National Olympic Committee of Sudan offered to allow Marial to compete as a member of the Sudanese team, but he rejected this offer, saying, "It's not right for me to do that.
 It's not right for me to represent the country I refuged from."
 He went on to say, "If I ran for Sudan, I would be betraying my people.
 I would be dishonoring the two million people who died for our freedom."

 The IOC-executive board announced its decision on 20 July to allow Marial to participate as an Independent Olympic Athlete.

-Marial's travel documentation could not reach him in time, and so he could not march in the Opening Ceremony on 27 July.
+However, his travel documentation did not reach him in time, and so he could not march in the opening ceremony on 27 July.

 Marial finished 47th in the marathon, with a time of 2:19:32.
 His personal best is 2:12:55.

-He competed at the 2012 Olympics using his adopted name of Marial, which was the surname of his uncle, however he has since reverted to his birth name.
+In 2013, Marial became a US citizen.
+He competed at the 2012 Olympics using his adopted name of Marial, which was the surname of his uncle.
+However, he has since reverted to his birth name.

 2016 Summer Olympics

 Marial was selected for the 2016 Olympic Games in the marathon.
-He was the flag-bearer for South Sudan at the opening ceremony.
+At the opening ceremony, he was the flag-bearer for South Sudan.

-He finished with a season best of 2:22:45, coming 81st overall.
+He finished with a season-best of 2:22:45, coming 81st overall.

 Military career

-Maker became an Airman in the United States Air Force on 2 February 2018.
+Maker became an airman in the United States Air Force on 2 February 2018.
 He was selected for the United States Air Force World Class Athlete Program.
+He is currently a dental technician with the 21st Dental Squadron.